yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_quickstart_tutorial.md

 "linkTitle": "Install the QuickStart tutorial", "weight":"10",
 "date": "2019-10-02",
-"description": "Learn about the main API Gateway features and tools, and how to invoke example APIs to monitor API Gateway using API Gateway Manager"
+"description": "The QuickStart tutorial demonstrates the main API Gateway features and tools, and lets you invoke example APIs and monitor your API Gateway."
 }

-The API Gateway QuickStart tutorial is available on Linux.
-It demonstrates the gateway main features and tools, and enables you to invoke some example APIs and to monitor your gateway using API Gateway Manager.

 The QuickStart tutorial is automatically installed as part of a default **Standard** or **Complete** setup.
-For more details, For more details, see [Installation options](/docs/apigtw_install/installation).

 ## Prerequisites